ihh/funkscene/README.md

 Most JavaScript programs are valid FunkScene programs.
-In addition, FunkScene provides a few macros to construct the staples of choice-based IF: passages of text ("scenes"), with choices that lead to other scenes.
+In addition, FunkScene provides a few macros to construct the staples of choice-based IF: passages of text _("scenes")_ with choices that lead to other scenes.

 JavaScript API
 --------------

-The fundamental concept in the FunkScene JavaScript API is the "scene function".
-A scene function is a JavaScript function, taking no arguments, which (when called) must return an array containing two
+The fundamental concept in the FunkScene JavaScript API is the _"scene function"._
-objects:
+A scene function is a JavaScript function, taking no arguments, which (when called) must return an array containing two objects:

-1. a text string (the "scene text"),
+1. a text string (the _"scene text"_ ),
-2. an array of choices (the "choice list").
+2. an array of choices (the _"choice list"_ ).

 Each choice in the choice list is itself an array containing two
 objects:

-1. a text string (the "choice text"),
+1. a text string (the _"choice text"_ ),
-2. a scene function (the "choice target").
+2. a scene function (the _"choice target"_ ).

-Succintly: a scene function returns a piece of text (describing the scene) along with a list of (choicetext,scenefunction) pairs.
+Succintly: a scene function returns a piece of text (describing the scene) along with a list of ( _choicetext_, _scenefunction_ ) pairs.

 The JavaScript API has special interpretations for certain edge cases (the FunkScene macros `#GOTO` and `#IF` make use of some of these):